 3. You are suddenly and unavoidably taken ill (proof of emergency required)

 4. You experience an overwhelming state of anxiety.
 In this case, anxiety must be the stated cause, on the booking form comments section, for you seeking treatment

 5. You experience an unavoidable delay, e.g. an unexpected/unavoidable incident on public transport, a matter of public record.
 Or you're involved in a delay e.g. due to a traffic accident, breakdown or other such events, again, supplying proof of such an event

 6. Any provable emergency that genuinely detained you beyond the allotted time slot or prevented you from leaving home/office

 Things that do not qualify as an emergency, for the purposes of cancelling the appointment are:

 a.
 You having a change of mind

 b.
-Your Company (including self-employed individuals) having a business emergency that requires you to work during the allotted time of your session (including travelling time).
-While this may be unavoidable, it is the responsibility of your employer (including self-employed) to indemnify you against any pre-arranged appointments, made with their knowledge or consent (if applicable)
+Your Company (including self-employed individuals) with a business requirement or emergency that requires you to work during the allotted time of your session (including travelling time).
+While this may be unavoidable, it is the responsibility of yourself/your employer (including self-employed) to indemnify you against any pre-arranged appointments, made with or without their knowledge or consent (as applicable)

 c.
 You are invited to an event that is more important to you than the therapy session